The Alan Peters Furniture Award 2020

 The original award was called The Alan Peters Award For Excellence and was initiated by Jason Heap in 2010 and the prize was for three winners to have a free exhibition space alongside the professionals at this annual furniture exhibition in Cheltenham.

 The award ran for eight years.
 Here are some of the winning pieces.
 The judges were Jason Heap, Keith Newton and Jeremy Broun.
-The award was sponsored by

 The judges for The Alan Peters Furniture Award 2020